 What You Should Know Before Purchasing the Mealthy MultiPot

-I was disappointed that the cord is not detachable.
+I was disappointed that the cord is not detachable on the 8 quart.
 I like to detach my cords and store them in the pot because it protects the cords.
-(Length of cord?)
+The good news is the 6 quart models do have a detachable cord.

 The Low, Normal, and High settings are NOT pressure levels.
 These adjust the times for each of the presets.
 The User Guide discusses the difference in time and the expected results with each preset.
 To adjust the pressure level, there is a quick and easy Pressure Level button.
 The display easily indicates which is selected between low pressure and high pressure.